alicagank/VowSpace/paper/paper.md

 ## Vowel normalization in VowSpace

-VowSpace provides options for normalizing vowel formants under the “Normalization Settings” menu.
+VowSpace provides options for normalizing vowel formants under the “Data Settings” menu.
 In its current version, several normalization and frequency scale conversion methods have been implemented to facilitate cross-speaker comparison and perceptual modeling.
 All normalization methods are implemented in Python based on the work of Remirez (2022), and adapted using resources such as phonR (Drammock, 2022).

 ## Audio Analysis Tools